zwin-project/zwin.dev/content/what_is_it/3d_window/en.md

 # 3D Window

-This section describes the 3D window that is the core of the Z Window System.
+This section describes the 3D window that is the core of Zwin.

 ## Bounded Window / Expansive Window